DEI is more than a buzzword — it’s a mindset.

 5. Never Stop Listening

-DEI discourse is everywhere — everywhere! — and you can expand your knowledge even passively by simply making mental notes whenever you can.
+DEI discourse is everywhere!
+You can expand your knowledge even passively by making mental notes whenever possible.

-As you peruse research on Google, maybe you encounter a statistic that sheds new light on a topic for you.
+As you peruse research on Google, you may encounter a statistic that sheds new light on a topic for you.

 Here’s a recent example from my life: While writing this very post, I learned that only 3% of the Hispanic population in the U.S. embraces the term “Latinx.”